microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/microk8s/microk8s_azure/arm_template/dc_vanilla/_index.md

   - `windowsAdminUsername` - Sidecar Windows VM Administrator name.
   - `windowsAdminPassword` - Sidecar Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
   - `myIpAddress` - Your local IP address/CIDR range.
 This is used to allow remote RDP and SSH connections to the sidecar Windows VM and Microk8s VM.
-  - `logAnalyticsWorkspaceName` - Unique name for the deployment log analytics workspace.
+  - `logAnalyticsWorkspaceName` - Unique name for log analytics workspace deployment.
-  - `templateBaseUrl` - Github URL to the deployment template - filled in by default - you can point this to your forked repo.
+  - `templateBaseUrl` - Github URL to the deployment template - filled in by default to point to [Microsoft/Azure Arc](https://github.com/microsoft/azure_arc), but you can point this to your forked repo as well.

 - To deploy the ARM template, navigate to the local cloned [deployment folder](https://github.com/microsoft/azure_arc/tree/main/azure_arc_data_jumpstart/microk8s/azure/arm_template/dc_vanilla) and run the below command: